Support our Nonprofit Magazine!

 When we are in this cycle, we find ourselves “without” “behind” and “missing” things we didn’t even know we wanted (and, perhaps, things we may not even want at all).
 This is exactly what happened to me.

-This year, I found myself basing how I viewed Christmas should be on what I was seeing on social media.
+This year, I found myself basing how I viewed the holidays should be on what I saw on social media.

 I would see pictures of friends (and strangers) gathering with others, attending elaborate, “Christmas-y” events, and taking part in all the festivities the time of year has to offer.